 Whereas Kiwi Jr.'s first two albums showcased the band's hooky, yet-hard edged garage pop as a safe space for Flying Nun and C86 worshipers, their third album, Chopper, complicates things as the band turns nocturnal and embraces the lathery sounds of synthesizers.
 Comprised of vocalist-guitarist Jeremy Gaudet, guitarist Brian Murphy, bassist Mike Walker and drummer Brohan Moore, Kiwi Jr. resets their posture for ten tracks that accommodate a greater emotional depth.
-Over the neon-tinted merry-go-round keyboards, Gaudet's poetic allusiveness is still very much at the forefront, propelling passed the scratchy 12-string guitars, giddy Kinksian choruses, and driving rhythms.
+Over the neon-tinted merry-go-round keyboards, Gaudet's poetic allusiveness is still very much at the forefront, propelling passed the sweeping 12-string Rickenbacker guitar lines, giddy Kinksian choruses, and hard-driving rhythms.
 The opener "Unspeakable Things" sets everything up for the album's near 37-minute runtime with its quick attack of thumping drums and ear-candy synths.
 With Dan Boeckner (Wolf Parade, Handsome Furs) behind the soundboard, Gaudet's catchy vocal melodies are all over the crystalized power pop blast of "Parasite II," while the hummable "Clerical Sleep" presents a sonic platter of bubbling synths and infectious backing vocals from Toronto singer-songwriter Dorothea Paas.
 The power balladry of "Night Vision" is a prime example of the self-described "Kiwi after dark" — encompassing all the hallmarks to a textbook Kiwi Jr. tune while desending into the night.
 "The Extra Sees the Film" is a bit more darker and a change of pace as Gaudet puts it.
 "It’s a song about whether or not you’re the hero of your own story, or a smaller part of something bigger," Gaudet said in a press release.
-"Contract Killers," "Downtown Area Blues," and "Kennedy Curse" all sound like lost '90s Halifax pop gems.
-While comparisons to The Feelies, The dB's, The Only Ones, and Matthew Grimson still come to mind, Kiwi Jr. expand upon their familiar sound for high-voltage shocks beyond the horizon.
+"Contract Killers," "Downtown Area Blues," and "Kennedy Curse" all sound like lost '90s Halifax pop gems (The Super Friendz, The Flashing Lights).
+While comparisons to The Feelies, The dB's, 20/20 and Matthew Grimson still come to mind, Kiwi Jr. expand upon their familiar sound for high-voltage shocks beyond the horizon.

 Ahead of their show with Charlotte Cornfield at the Lula Lounge, we caught up with Gaudet to dive deeper into his band's new layers, what it was like to finally work with Boeckner, and capturing that feeling between sunset and sunrise.